Is Self-Implementation right for you?

 Project management:

 The size and complexity of the project will determine how sophisticated your project management skills will need to be.
-For example, if the project requires collaboration across a large team, over many months/years, with many individual milestones, lots of complexity and great risk should the project fail, you will want a very seasoned, professional project manager.
+For example, if the project requires collaboration across a large team, over many months/years, with many individual milestones, lots of complexity, and great risk in the event of failure, you will want a very seasoned, professional project manager.

 Questions for the software vendor: